Using U-5 Forms As a Weapon

 Examples of Condemnations

 There are other condemnations of using a U-5 form as a weapon to defame or disparage a departing financial advisor.
 Recently, a FINRA arbitration panel ordered UBS Financial to pay more than $11 million to a market operations supervisor.
 The FA alleged defamation on his U-5 form.
-Mark Munizzi, the market operations supervisor, was fired by UBS in April 2018.
+UBS fired Mark Munizzi, the market operations supervisor, in April 2018.
 He claimed that UBS’ U-5 description of his termination was defamatory and kept him from finding another job in the financial industry.
 The FINRA arbitration panel agreed.
-In addition to the award, the panel ordered his U-5 to be changed to reflect his termination without cause.
+In addition to the award, the panel ordered changing his U-5 to reflect his termination without cause.
 The award also included compensatory and punitive damages, attorneys’ fees, and interest on a portion of the damages as severance pay.

 The Aggressive Use of U-5 Forms

 FINRA arbitrators are clearly taking issue with aggressive use of the U-5 form.
 Firms should caution those employees responsible for U-5 marking to complete the U-5 with accurate information and no other agenda.
 On the other hand, financial advisors should be proactive in trying to determine how a firm will mark their U-5.
 They should negotiate with the firm before the filing a U-5, should it appear a misleading mark.
 FINRA attorneys agree that it’s easier to address inaccuracies before filing a U-5 than to undergo a lengthy expungement process.
 In either event, an experienced FINRA attorney can guide a financial advisor through the process.

 Rogge Dunn Group, an experienced FINRA arbitration attorney, has extensive experience working with financial advisors across the country on an entire array of industry issues, including transitioning from prior firms.
 To contact us about legal issues surrounding the financial industry, click here.